Wangccyy/wangccyy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!I am a cybersecurity enthusiast with a passion for cybersecurity and vulnerability research.

-Currently, I am studying Computer Science, specializing in Web Security.
+Hello!I am a cybersecurity enthusiast with a passion for cybersecurity and vulnerability research.Currently, I am studying AI for Security, specializing in Agent Security.

-I enjoy thinking about security issues, participating in CTF competitions, and exploring open-source projects.
+I enjoy thinking about security issues, participating in CTF competitions, and exploring open-source projects.In my spare time, I contribute to open-source software and experiment with new technologies.

-If you would like to discuss security research or collaborate on interesting projects, please feel free to contact me.